gordyt/docker-zcs-dev-machine/README.md

 The setting for `HOME_ZIMBRA` should be the path to the directory you wish to mount into your running `zcs-dev` container at `/home/zimbra`.
 The example value shown in `DOT-env` points to the `home-zimbra` directory that is part of this repository.
+Here are a couple of examples for the `HOME_ZIMBRA` envitonment variable setting:

+- `HOME_ZIMBRA=./home-zimbra` - This is the example value from `DOT-env`.
+- `HOME_ZIMBRA=~/zimbra` - This would mount a folder called `zimbra`, located in the `$HOME` directory of your host account to `/home/zimbra` in your `zcs-dev` container.

 Here are a few special directories.

 ### home-zimbra

-This directory is mounted into the `zcs-dev` container as `/home/zimbra`.
+This directory is mounted into the `zcs-dev` container as `/home/zimbra` if you use the default value from `DOT-env` as the value you put in `.env`.
 This follows the conventions described in the `README` file of [zm-build](https://github.com/Zimbra/zm-build).
 You can checkout the various Zimbra git repositories that you are working with in their and all that will be preserved when you restart the container.

-I recommend you checkout the repos in a subdirectory of `home-zimbra` called `zcs`, as there is a handy environment variable (`ZCS`) that points to that directory.
-Note that you can set all this up after you spin up the containers.

 ### slash-zimbra/opt-zimbra/DOT-ssh